SELab-2/OSOC-4/info/user_manual.md

 #### 7.1.8.
 QuestionTag
 A tag for a question from the tally form.
 The tag gives a meaning to the question, for example the question "What is your first name?" can be linked to the tag "first name", this way the tool knows that the answer to that question is the first name of the student.

-Now follows an in depth description of the attributes of a QuestionTag.

 _attributes:_ \
 **tag**: the tag (the meaning) of the question, primary key \
 **question_id (FK)**: the id of the question for which the tag is \